SunrisesIllNeverSee/MOS2ES/I._MO§ES™/v_Stress_Testing/System Stress Tests/ii_Signal_Leaderboard.md

 The Leaderboard withstands 2.8M load and noise, but outages and churn test its limits.
 Mitigations secure 78-80% viability, reinforcing DeepSeek’s lattice effect.
 Want to simulate a specific fix or module tie-in?
 Your call! 😄

 ---

-INTELLECTUAL PROPERTY NOTICE
+## ⚖️ Intellectual Property Notice

-MO§ES™ (Modular Operating §ignal Scaling Expansion System) is a trademark of Ello Cello LLC.
+**MO§ES™ (Modus Operandi §ignal Scaling Expansion System)** is a trademark of **Ello Cello LLC**.
-All systems, methods, and written material contained herein are protected under applicable copyright law and are part of one or more provisional patent applications filed with the United States Patent and Trademark Office (USPTO).
+All systems, methods, and written material contained herein are protected under applicable copyright law and are part of one or more **provisional patent applications filed with the United States Patent and Trademark Office (USPTO).**

-© 2025 Ello Cello LLC.
-All rights reserved.
+© 2025 **Ello Cello LLC.** All rights reserved.
-Unauthorized use, duplication, or redistribution of any part of this communication, including proprietary system architecture or terminology, is strictly prohibited and may result in legal action.
+Unauthorized use, duplication, or redistribution of any part of this communication — including proprietary system architecture or terminology — is strictly prohibited and may result in legal action.

 ---